Top 10 Best Television Shows of the '90s

 Yes.
 I honestly think that this is one of the best TV shows ever.
 The only thing that I'd change is that I'd take out all of the swearing, using God's name in vain, and sex.

-Home Improvement Home Improvement is an American television sitcom starring Tim Allen that aired on ABC from September 17, 1991 to May 25, 1999, with a total of 204 half-hour episodes spanning over eight seasons.
+Home Improvement is an American television sitcom starring Tim Allen that aired on ABC from September 17, 1991, to May 25, 1999.
+The show ran for eight seasons with a total of 204 half-hour episodes.
+It followed the life of Tim The Tool Man Taylor, a television show host and family man.

 This should be number 1.
 All 8 seasons were consistent and my favorite show of the '90s.
 In fact, it is still up there in my top 5 favorite shows of all time.

-Cheers Cheers is an American sitcom that ran for eleven seasons between 1982 and 1993.
-The show was produced by Charles/Burrows/Charles Productions in association with Paramount Network Television for NBC and created by the team of James Burrows, Glen Charles, and Les Charles.
+Cheers is an American sitcom that aired on NBC for eleven seasons, from 1982 to 1993.
+It was produced by Charles/Burrows/Charles Productions in association with Paramount Network Television.
+The show was created by James Burrows, Glen Charles, and Les Charles and is set in a Boston bar where a group... read more

 Great show.
 Funny and touching.

-Married... with Children Married... with Children is an American television live-action sitcom that aired on Fox, created by Michael G. Moye and Ron Leavitt.
-Originally broadcast from April 5, 1987 to June 9, 1997, it is the longest-lasting live-action sitcom on Fox, and the first to be broadcast in the network's primetime... read more
+Married. . with Children is an American live-action television sitcom that aired on Fox.
+Created by Michael G. Moye and Ron Leavitt, it was originally broadcast from April 5, 1987 to June 9, 1997.
+It is the longest-running live-action sitcom on Fox and was the first to be broadcast in the network's... read more

 At least it's way better than post-movie The Simpsons.
 Hey Arnold for the win.

-SpongeBob SquarePants SpongeBob SquarePants is an American animated television series created by marine biologist and animator the late Stephen Hillenburg for Nickelodeon.
-It is currently the most popular animated television show on Nickelodeon and is world-renowned by children and adults alike due to its humor, high-quality... read more
+SpongeBob SquarePants is an American animated television series created by marine biologist and animator Stephen Hillenburg for Nickelodeon.
+It has become one of Nickelodeon's most popular and longest-running shows, attracting both children and adults.... read more

-All That All That is the American live-action, sketch comedy-variety show created by Dan Schneider, Brian Robbins and Mike Tollin, which originally aired on the Nickelodeon cable television network from April 16, 1994, to October 22, 2005, lasting ten seasons.
-The series was produced by Tollin/Robbins Productions... read more
+All That is an American live-action sketch comedy-variety show created by Dan Schneider, Brian Robbins, and Mike Tollin.
+It originally aired on Nickelodeon from April 16, 1994, to October 22, 2005, lasting ten seasons... read more

-Full House Full House is an American sitcom created by Jeff Franklin for ABC.
+Full House is an American sitcom created by Jeff Franklin for ABC.
 The show chronicles a widowed father, Danny Tanner, who enlists his best friend and brother-in-law to help raise his three daughters.
+It originally aired from 1987 to 1995 and became a staple of family television during its run.

 As far as family shows go, it's probably the best one out there.
 I like how all the characters are likable, and every episode has a little life lesson.
 As the series progresses and D.J. and Stephanie get older, the show starts dealing with more important social issues such as peer pressure and underage drinking.
 It's very rare for family shows to tackle these sensitive issues, but Full House manages to do that perfectly.